asynkron/CallMeLater/README.md

 * `X-Later-Response-URL` optional response callback URL to send any response data to
 * `X-Later-Response-Method` optional response callback method to use for the response callback

 Any headers or content will be forwarded as is to the target Request URL once the scheduled time is reached.
+The HTTP method of the call to the Later service will be captured and used for the request to the target URL.

 Any response from the called service can be sent to a callback URL using the `X-Later-Response-URL` and `X-Later-Response-Method`.